LIMFAST. IV. Learning High-Redshift Galaxy Formation from Multiline Intensity Mapping with Implicit Likelihood Inference: Discussion and Conclusions

 As our study of galaxy formation parameters suggests, multi-tracer LIM holds strong potential for revealing the physical mechanisms of high-$z$ galaxy formation in the cosmological context.
 Although we have chosen to focus on the astrophysical parameters by holding the cosmological parameters fixed, a joint analysis of both would be a natural future extension to realize the power of the ILI framework for exploring high-dimensional parameter space.
 Indeed, substantial degeneracies between astrophysical and cosmological parameters are expected for the case study considered here (Scott \& Sun, in prep.), highlighting the value of varying both sets of parameters and marginalizing over one to obtain unbiased constraints on the other.
 We note, however, that because astrophysical parameters are typically far more uncertain than cosmological ones, fixing the cosmology to infer astrophysics, as done here, remains a reasonable approach to investigate galaxy formation physics.

-A noteworthy caveat of the ILI framework is its reliance on the assumed forward modeling: if the model is misspecified, the inferred posteriors remain internally consistent but can effectively be biased, resulting in misleading or overconfident constraints.
+A noteworthy caveat of the ILI framework is its reliance on the assumed forward modeling: if the model is misspecified, the inferred posteriors can remain internally consistent but effectively biased, resulting in misleading or overconfident constraints.
 Although this is a common limitation for model-based inference, including analytic likelihood approaches, diagnosing it in ILI requires extra care.
 Since the simple physical model adopted for galaxy formation and line emission will almost certainly be inaccurate in detail, careful comparisons between simulated and observed LIM (and ancillary) summary statistics, along with robustness tests using alternative or perturbed models, are essential for identifying when the framework is significantly biased or being stretched beyond its valid domain.
 Thus, the reliability of the ILI framework ultimately depends on not only its expressiveness but also the validity and realism of the forward simulations to generate the training data.
-Continued progress in modeling high-$z$ galaxy formation and emission line physics will enable forward simulations of higher fidelity in light of multi-wavelength, multi-probe observations \citep[][]{Ferrara2019,YangLidz2020,Chakraborty2025,Davies2025,Dhandha2025}.
+For example, it will be valuable for future work to incorporate and quantify subtleties that were left out from the present simulations for simplicity, such as redshift-space distortions (RSDs) and the light-cone effect, whose impact on the LIM signals of interest has been shown to be relatively modest but non-negligible by semi-numerical simulations including \texttt{LIMFAST} \citep{LIMFAST1,Murmu2021}.
+Continued progress in modeling high-$z$ galaxy formation and emission line physics will also enable forward simulations of higher fidelity in light of multi-wavelength, multi-probe observations \citep[][]{Ferrara2019,YangLidz2020,Chakraborty2025,Davies2025,Dhandha2025}.
+On the other hand, equally important source of potential bias in ILI arises from imperfect modeling of instrumental and survey effects, such as the telescope beam, spectral and spatial response, survey geometry, noise correlations, and foreground mitigation.
+In practice, oversimplification and/or misspecification of these effects in the forward simulations can systematically bias model inference even if the underlying astrophysical model is robust.
+Field-level synthetic observations based on end-to-end simulations will therefore be an important goal for future ILI efforts.
+Finally, the ILI method carries its own potential risks.
+If the parameter space is not adequately sampled, or if the density estimator (e.g., normalizing flow) is undertrained or extrapolates beyond the support of the training data, the resulting posteriors can be biased or exhibit misleading uncertainties even when the forward model is correct.
+This highlights again the importance of the validation tests performed in section~\ref{sec:results:validation}.